Increased Survival in Colorectal Cancer

 Researchers continue to explore use of targeted cancer treatment, and their findings could soon expand the treatment’s role in treating NSCLC and other lung cancers.1 For example, researchers are investigating use of targeted agents for locally advanced, earlier-stage lung cancers.1 Newer treatments that target additional mutations also are being developed, and this could make targeted treatment available to many more patients with NSCLC.1

-RCCA has more than 100 medical oncologists and hematologists who practice at 25 locations across New Jersey, Connecticut, Massachusetts, Maryland, and the Washington, D.C., area.
+RCCA has more than 100 medical oncologists and hematologists who practice at 25 locations across New Jersey, Connecticut, Massachusetts, and the Washington, D.C., area.
 RCCA’s cancer specialists see more than 30,000 new patients each year and provide care to more than 265,000 established patients, collaborating closely with those patients’ other physicians.
 RCCA physicians offer patients innovative therapies, including immunotherapies and targeted therapy, as well as access to approximately 300 clinical trials.
 In addition to serving patients who have solid tumors, blood-based cancers, and benign blood disorders, RCCA care centers also provide infusion services to people with a number of non-oncologic conditions—including multiple sclerosis, Crohn’s disease, asthma, iron-deficiency anemia, and rheumatoid arthritis—who take intravenously administered medications.

 To learn more about RCCA, call 844-346-7222 or contact us today.